Nanoissuperior/Simple-Nano-Node-Script/README.md

 # nano node script
 A script to setup a nano node

+Please check docs.nano.org for specs your server should have.

 Following docs.nano.org guide to setup a node can be confusing for some.
 This script involves running only a couple lines of code and will leave you with a fully synced node.